 Over the course of the semester, we will read and discuss a number of empirical research articles that use the designs discussed in each section of the course.
-The goal of discussion is to identify and critically assess the most important aspects of the study, while making connections to the concepts we have discussed in class.
-All students are expected to study the assigned articles in advance and contribute to in-class discussion.

-Students will work individually or in pairs to act as "synthesizer" for one article.
-As "synthesizer", you have two jobs:
+Students will work individually or in pairs to lead discussion of one article.
+This involves the following: